10. Execution threads

 }

-- Line 17: The thread counter is incremented atomically.
+- line 17: the thread counter is incremented atomically.

 10.6.
-Concurrent access to multiple shared resources
+Competing access to multiple shared resources

 10.6.1.
 An example